benbrownlie/benbrownlie/README.md

 ## About Me
-Hello I'm Benjamin, I'm a Game Programmer and aspiring Narrative Designer.
+Hello I'm Benjamin, I'm a Game Programmer and Narrative Designer.
 I've loved writing and game design for as long as I can remember which drew me to learn Game Programming at the Academy of Interactive Entertainment.

 #### Links